mkehlmann/javascript/README.md

 ## <a name='whitespace'>Whitespace</a>

-  - Use soft tabs set to 2 spaces
+  - Use tabs set to 4 spaces

     ```javascript
     // bad
     function() {
-    ∙∙∙∙var name;
+    ∙∙var name;
     }

     // bad